Michaelyilma9/simple_shell/README.md

 **hsh** emulates basic functionality of the **sh** shell.
 This README borrows form the Linux man pages [sh(1)](https://linux.die.net/man/1/sh) and [dash(1)](https://linux.die.net/man/1/dash).

 This project was written as part of the curriculum for ALX School.
 ALX School is a campus-based software engineering program that prepares students for careers in the tech industry using project-based peer learning.
-For more information, visit [this link](https://www.holbertonschool.com/).
+For more information, visit [this link](https://www.holbertonschool.com/) finally we finshed our simple_shell task i dunno what to do so im so excited to be on the python course